 The Sacrament of Baptism is the foundation of Christian life.
 Baptism becomes entrance to the life in the Spirit and access to the other Sacraments.
 Through Baptism, we are freed from Original Sin, become heirs to the Kingdom of God, are incorporated into the Church, and become sharers in the Mission of the Church.

-Baptisms of infants and young children are celebrated in a group setting beginning right after the 12:15 pm Mass on the second and fourth Sundays of each month except during the seasons of Advent and Lent.
+Baptisms of infants and young children are celebrated in a group setting beginning right after the 12:15 pm Mass on the second and fourth Sundays of each month.
 Baptisms will be scheduled only by calling the Parish Office.

 Prior to scheduling the Baptism, all first time parents are required to attend a Jordan Conference instructional session.
 This session is held at 7:00pm on the first Wednesday of each month and takes about one hour to complete.
 In this session, parents will learn about the Catholic Theology of Baptism and the Catholic Baptism Rite.
 Parents can complete the Jordan Conference Registration Form and then email it to the parish office at email@example.com or by calling at 614-761-3734.
 Parents are expected to obtain a Godparent form and have the Godparent complete the sponsor form prior to scheduling the Baptism.
 To download the sponsor form, click here.